drodriguezSRL/ORBSLAM3_implementation/HOW.md

 This section contains a few of the things that I had to do to make SPICE-HL3 work with ORB-SLAM3.
 This information is only included as a reference.
 The steps you need to take to adapt your own data are pretty much dependent on your data itself.

-**The following may still be useful, however, when planning your next data acquisition if you already know that ORB-SLAM3 will need to be used.**
+**The following may still be useful when planning your next data acquisition if you already know that ORB-SLAM3 will need to be used.**

 **0. Understanding EuRoc data structure**